API layer

 /docs- Swagger UI/openapi.json- OpenAPI 3.1 spec

-Security Notice
+Security notice

 The following security features are placeholder implementations pending full authentication integration:

-- Token Verification (
+- Token verification (

 src/api/middleware/auth.ts): Currently only validates token structure and expiration, not cryptographic signatures.
-See@todocomments in code.- Scope Authorization (
+See@todocomments in code.- Scope authorization (

-src/api/middleware/auth.ts): Only admin scope is enforced; other scopes pass through.- Rate Limiter Fail Mode: Configurable via
+src/api/middleware/auth.ts): Only admin scope is enforced; other scopes pass through.- Rate limiter fail mode: Configurable via

 RATE_LIMIT_FAIL_MODEenv var.
-Default isclosed(reject requests when Redis is down) for Zero Trust compliance.For production deployments, ensure authentication and authorization features are completed.
+Default isclosed(reject requests when Redis is down) for zero-trust compliance.For production deployments, ensure authentication and authorization features are completed.

-- Authentication: Auth flows and error handling
+- Authentication and authorization: auth flows and error handling

-- API Reference: Endpoint documentation
+- API reference: full endpoint documentation